 All 3 Million user levels made for LBP1 can be accessed, played, and even filtered in LBP2, but levels made in LBP2 can only be played in LBP2.

-All levels you have on your Moon will also transfer to LBP2, but you will still be limited to a 20 level publishing cap.
-However, your 20 level publishing cap for LBP1 will remain untouched, essentially allowing you to publish 20 LBP1 levels and 20 LBP2 levels.
+All levels on the Moon will also transfer to LBP2, but there is still a 20 level publishing cap.
+However, the 20 level publishing cap for LBP1 will remain untouched, essentially allowing players to publish 20 LBP1 levels and 20 LBP2 levels.

 Re-publishing a LBP1 level in LBP2 will also render the level unplayable in LBP1.
-So if you wish to make touch-ups, make sure to edit and re-publish while in LBP1.
+So if the player wishes to make touch-ups, they must make sure to edit and re-publish while in LBP1.